 Urinary Tract Infection (UTI) is an infection of the urinary tract more commonly the urethra (urethritis) and the bladder (cystitis).
 When these are affected, it is called lower UTI.
-Involvement of the ureter (ureteritis) and kidney (nephritis), also called upper UTI, is less common but can be more serious.
+When the infection spreads upwards, then there is the involvement of the ureters (ureteritis) and the kidney (pyelonephritis).
+When ureters and kidneys are affected, it is called upper UTI, which is less common than lower UTI but can be more serious.

 - Dysuria (difficulty in urination with burning pain)

 - Frequency (urinating >7 times a day with not more than 2L water intake, or frequent urination disturbing daily routine or comfort)

 - Urgency (strong and immediate uncontrollable need to urinate)